futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 ![SQL Executor](./images/K2SqlExecutorDiagram01.png)

 First of all, the SQL executor uses a bootstrap module to initialize the process Environment, for example, waiting for the coordinator to create system databases and tables.
-Then it starts a PG instance either as a child process or embedding inside.
-At the same time, it starts a RPC server for coordinator to heartbeat or get its status.
-In the future, the RPC server could accept Query execution commands from coordinator if we starts to support distributed query executions.
+Then it starts a PG instance either as a child process or embedded inside.
+Optionally it starts a RPC server to accept Query execution commands from coordinator if we starts to support distributed query executions.
 The Libpq interface is provided by the PG process.

 #### Postgres

 We could adopt the modified version of PG from [YugaByteDB](https://github.com/futurewei-cloud/chogori-sql/blob/master/docs/YugabyteDb.md), which has the following customization
 * Modified the initdb.c to not create system databases and tables locally and relies on remote catalog manager instead.
-* Wired in a Foreign Data Wrapper (DFW) to scan data from external data source instead of local memory and disk.
+* Wired in a Foreign Data Wrapper (DFW) to scan data from an external data source instead of local memory and disk.
 * Changed PG commands to call external catalog manager
-* Changed Index Scan from external data source.
+* Changed Index Scan to read from external data source.
 * Updated caching logic for external data sources
 * Implemented sequence support
 * Implemented column projection and predicate pushdown to external data sources